T1 only for outside Europe, or what was it again?

 How do you get a transit document?

-A wholesaler is not allowed to prepare these shipping documents themselves as these are transport documents for customs.
-The transit procedure starts at the warehouse where they make up the document.
-In our case Top Logistics does this.
-After this, the goods are transported and are checked upon arrival, after which the document is closed.
-Thereby, customs know in which country the products are located and the excise duties that have to be paid.
+A wholesaler is not allowed to prepare these documents himself, as they are transport documents for customs.
+The transit procedure starts at the warehouse where they prepare the document.
+In our case this is Loendersloot Global Logistics.
+Then the goods are transported and checked upon arrival, after which the document is closed.
+In this way, customs knows which country the products are in and what excise duties are to be paid.

 What does a T1 or T2 document look like?

-These documents used to be real paper documents that had to travel with the goods.
-Nowadays, this no longer happens, and the documents are digitally stored in the EMCS system, where customs can track the shipment.
-After receiving the goods, the recipient will close the document online (receipt) so that the customs in that country know the excise duties that have to be paid.
+In the past, these documents were real paper documents that had to be on the move with the goods.
+Today, this no longer happens and the documents are stored digitally in the EMCS system where customs can track the shipment.
+When the goods are received, the consignee closes the document online (receipt) so that the customs in that country know what excise duties are due.

 There is a lot of information that needs to be filled out for the transit document.
-We have listed the information that is needed:
+We have listed the information that is required:

 • Sender details